 Although there is thicker I-beam in the I-beam steel market, the structure of I-beam has already determined its shortage in torsion resistance.

 H-section steel is a widely used section steel in today’s steel structure buildings.
 It has many differences compared to I-beams.

-The first is the flange difference and the second is that it has no inclination inside flange and the upper and lower surfaces are parallel.
+The first is the flange difference and the second is that it has no inclination inside the flange and the upper and lower surfaces are parallel.

-The cross-section characteristic of H-beam steel is better than that of traditional I-beam, channel steel and angle steel.
+The cross-section characteristic of H-beam steel is significantly better than that of traditional I-beam, channel steel and angle steel.

 There is no slant between the two outside beams of H-beam steel, namely, they are straight.